neilfei/brivl-nmi/README.md

 # BriVL
-The code repository for our Nature Communications submission "Making AI More Cognitive by Large-Scale Multimodal Pre-Training".
+The code repository for our Nature Computational Science submission "Towards artificial general intelligence: self-supervised learning from huge multimodal data".

 ## BriVL (Bridging Vision and Language)